XO3D Studio · 3D Artist

 Formal Education: Although not strictly necessary, many 3D artists start with a formal education in fields like computer graphics, animation, fine arts, or game design.
 Degrees or courses in these areas provide a foundational understanding of artistic principles and technical skills.

-Online Courses and Tutorials: There are numerous online platforms like Udemy, Coursera, LinkedIn Learning, and specialized sites like CG Spectrum or Gnomon that offer courses ranging from beginner to advanced levels in various 3D art disciplines.
+Online Courses and Tutorials: There are numerous online platforms like Udemy, Coursera, LinkedIn Learning, and specialised sites like CG Spectrum or Gnomon that offer courses ranging from beginner to advanced levels in various 3D art disciplines.

-STEP 2
+Step 2

 Learn Key Software

-Modeling and Animation: Learn industry-standard software such as Autodesk Maya, Blender (which is free and open-source), 3ds Max, or Cinema 4D.
+Modelling and Animation: Learn industry-standard software such as Autodesk Maya, Blender (which is free and open-source), 3ds Max, or Cinema 4D.

 Sculpting: Gain skills in ZBrush or Mudbox for detailed sculpting.